Zainul Abedin: Paintings

-Among all the contemporary works of Abedin, his famine sketches of the 1940s are his most remarkable works.
+Among all the contemporary works of Zainul Abedin, his famine sketches of the 1940s are his most remarkable works.
 His famine painting set which, exhibited in 1944, brought him even more critical acclaim.
 The miserable situation of the starving people during the Great Famine of Bengal in 1943 touched his heart.
 He made his own ink by burning charcoal and used it on cheap, ordinary packing paper.
 He depicted those starving people who were dying by the road-side.
-Abedin not only documented the famine, he also revealed the famine's sinister face through the skeletal figures of people fated to die of starvation.
+Zainul Abedin not only documented the famine, he also revealed the famine's sinister face through the skeletal figures of people fated to die of starvation.

-Abedin depicted this inhuman story with very human emotions.
+Zainul Abedin depicted this inhuman story with very human emotions.
 These drawings became iconic images of human suffering.
 These sketches helped him find his way in a realistic approach that focused on the human suffering, struggle and protest.
 He was more socially aware focusing on the working class and their struggles.
 The Rebel Cow marks a high point of that style.
 This particular brand of realism combines social inquiry and the protest with higher aesthetics.
 He was an influential member of the Calcutta Group of progressive artists and was friends with Shahid Suhrawardy and Ahmed Ali of the Progressive Writers' Movement.
 He made modernist paintings of Santhal people.
 Notable among them is "Two Santhal Women".

-He visited Palestinian camps in Syria and Jordan in 1970 and made 60–70 paintings of the refugees there.
+Zainul Abedin visited Palestinian camps in Syria and Jordan in 1970 and made 60–70 paintings of the refugees.
 He also painted the 1970 Bhola cyclone that devastated East Pakistan.

 Liberation movement

-He was involved in the Bengali Language Movement of East Pakistan.
-Abedin was involved in the Bangladesh liberation war movement.
+Zainul Abedin was involved in the Bengali language movement of East Pakistan.
+Zainul Abedin was involved in the Bangladesh liberation war movement.
 He was at the forefront of the cultural movement to re-establish the Bengali identity, marginalized by the Pakistan government.
-In 1969, Abedin painted a scroll using Chinese ink, watercolor and wax named Nabanna.
+In 1969, Zainul Abedin painted a scroll using Chinese ink, watercolor and wax named Nabanna.
 This was to celebrate the ongoing non-cooperation movement.

 Post-independence era

-In 1974 he received Honorary Doctor of Letters degree from the University of Delhi, India.
+In 1974, Zainul Abedin received Honorary Doctor of Letters degree from the University of Delhi, India.
 In 1975, he founded the Folk Art Museum at Sonargaon in Narayanganj, and Zainul Abedin Sangrahashala, a gallery of his own works in Mymensingh.
 In 1982, 17 of the 70 pictures housed in Zainul Abedin Sangrahashala were stolen.
 Only 10 were later recovered.
 His famous painting "Study of a Crow" (Ink Wash) in the collection of Professor Ahmed Ali is listed in the book Arts in Pakistan by Jalaluddin Ahmed, 1952, including an exclusive monologue on him published by FOMMA, Karachi, along with his many Famine Series paintings of 1943.

 Personal life and death

-Abedin was married to Jahanara Abedin.
-He developed lung cancer and died on 28 May 1976 in Dhaka.
+Zainul was married to Jahanara Abedin (d.
+2025).
+Together they had three sons – Mainul Abedin being the youngest.
+Zainul Abedin developed lung cancer and died on 28 May 1976 in Dhaka.
 Two faces was his last painting, completed shortly before his death.
 He was buried beside the Dhaka University Central Mosque.